How is your Erasmus+ exchange funded?

 Erasmus students receive a study grant, which is provided by the European Commission.
 The aim of the grant is to assist students with travel and initial moving costs.
 It is not a maintenance grant and the amount varies from year to year depending on how many students are participating in the programme.
 All Erasmus+ students are entitled to the Erasmus+ mobility grant.
-The grant is not means-tested and does not affect students' entitlements to other grants, such as SUSI, Back to Education, etc. The monthly grant amount is €220 or €270, depending on the host country, and the total grant is calculated based on the semester dates at the host university.
+The grant is not means-tested and does not affect students' entitlements to other grants, such as SUSI, Back to Education, etc. The monthly grant amount is €230 or €280, depending on the host country, and the total grant is calculated based on the semester dates at the host university.

-How to receive the Erasmus+ mobility grant
+What to do to receive the Erasmus+ mobility grant

 Once IED receive the signed Erasmus grant agreement, 80% of the total grant amount will be released.
-The first instalment (80%) of the Erasmus grant will be paid within 10 working days of submission of the signed Erasmus grant agreement.
+The first instalment (80%) of the Erasmus grant will be paid within 10 working days of receiving the signed Erasmus grant agreement.

-1. Certificate of Attendance – at the end of theErasmus placement, have the Certificate of Attendance filled in and signed by International Office at the host university and upload it on https://sharepoint.ul.ie/SiteDirectory/InternationalEducationDivision/ErasmusDocuments/.
+1. Confirmation of Studies (formerly Certificate of Attendance) – at the end of the Erasmus placement, have the second section of the document filled in and signed by International Office at the host university and upload it on the IED SharePoint site.